 Lumbar disc herniation (LDH)

-is a common low back disorder.
-It is one of the most common diseases that produces low back pain and/or leg pain in adults.
+This is a common lower back disorder.
+Lumbar Disc Herniation is one of the most common diseases that produces lower back pain and/or leg pain in adults.
 A herniated disc is a displacement of disc material (nucleus pulposus or annulus fibrosis) beyond the intervertebral disc space.
 This herniation process begins from failure in the innermost annulus rings and progresses radially outward.
 The damage to the annulus of the disc appears to be associated with fully flexing the spine for a repeated or prolonged period of time.
 The nucleus loses its hydrostatic pressure and the annulus bulges outward during disc compression.
-Other names used to describe this type of pathology are: prolapsed disc, slipped disc or spinal disc herniation, herniated nucleus pulposus and discus protrusion.
+Other names used to describe this type of pathology are: prolapsed disc, slipped disc or spinal disc herniation, herniated nucleus pulposus and disc protrusion.

-It is a medical condition affecting the spine in which tear in outer fibrous ring of IV disc allows soft central portion to bulge out beyond the damaged outer ring.
-This condition occurs when soft center of spinal disc pushes disc through a crack in the tougher exterior casing.
-It occur rarely in children, and are most common in young and middle-aged adults.
-A herniation may develop suddenly, or gradually over weeks or months.
+It is a medical condition affecting the spine, in which a tear in the outer fibrous ring of IV disc allows the soft central portion to bulge out beyond the damaged outer ring.
+This condition occurs when the soft centre of a spinal disc pushes the disc through a crack in the tougher exterior casing.
+It occurs rarely in children, and it is most common in young and middle-aged adults.
+A herniation may develop suddenly or more gradually over weeks or months.

 - Surgery is usually the last resort as it does not always result in predictable results.
 Patients are often left with residual pain and neurological deficits, which are often worse after surgery.

 - Physical therapy is the key for most patients.
 The outcomes depend on many factors, however, those who participate in regular exercise and maintain a healthy body weight tend to have better outcomes than those who have a more sedentary lifestyle.